ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Level 2 Data - Detailed descriptions

 The combined effect of these two changes means that any proposed solution will have to maintain reliable and consistent behaviour when exposed to distributions that are unknown and unseen to their training distribution.
 We explicitly did not include any spectra generated with equilibrium chemistry assumption in the training set, as a proxy of the actual situation - our atmospheric models cannot adequately describe the actual atmosphere.

-Interested readers can refer to \cite{Yip_2022_neurips} for a more detailed description of the test set.
-Spectra generated with free chemistry as well as equilibrium chemistry will be available online for any interested parties to construct their own training and test set.
+The stratification of test examples provides flexibility to future investigation.
+The test set can be used to test the trained model under different testing conditions, for instances, one can test their models on set 1 examples to understand the model's performance under homogeneous cases.
+In any cases, spectra generated with either free chemistry and/or equilibrium chemistry is available online for any interested parties to construct their own training and test set.

+The dataset for NeurIPS 2022 competition contains a similar data structure, but featured more diverse. unseen atmospheric assumptions than the one presented here.
+A discussion of these atmospheric assumption is outside the scope of this paper, readers are advised to refer to \cite{Yip_2022_neurips} for a more detailed description of the respective test set for the data challenge.

 \bsp